kiwicom/stranger-strings/README.md

 * Firebase Realtime Database
 * GitHub repository with localizations in flat JSON format **or** Phrase account

 *\* Flame and Blaze plans are required for Google Cloud Functions outbound API calls (e.g. GitHub).
-Stranger Strings is very lightweight application so if you choose Blaze plan you probably won't pay anything at all*
+Stranger Strings is a very lightweight application so if you choose Blaze plan you probably won't pay anything at all*

 ### Installation
 **1.** Configure ``.env`` file (e.g.:)